|USS Nitro (AE-2/AE-23) Association|

 (E.) Recipient(s) will be notified via telephone and mail or email confirmation.
 4. Application:

-Once the Application Form is completed and signed, it (the Form) is to be mailed to: USS Nitro Association, PO Box 1254, MISHAWAKA IN 46546-1254.
+Once the Application Form is completed and signed, it (the form & required documentation) is to be mailed to: USS Nitro Association, PO Box 1254, MISHAWAKA IN 46546-1254.

 (B.) The Application Form and required documentation must be sent and postmarked to the USS Nitro Association ‘no later’ than April 1st of that calendar year.